Quick Summary

 Other initial listing requirements

-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

 Share price.
 There is no minimum closing or offering price for shares to be listed.

 Free negotiability of shares.
-The shares in the share class subject for listing must be freely negotiable, which is a general prerequisite for becoming publicly traded and listed.
+The shares in the share class subject for listing must be freely transferable and negotiable, which is a general prerequisite for becoming publicly traded and listed.
 The listing application must cover all issued shares of the same class.

 Disclosure requirements.
 The issuer must establish and maintain adequate procedures, controls and systems, including systems and procedures for financial reporting, to enable compliance with its obligation to provide the market with timely, reliable, accurate and non-discriminatory disclosure of inside information in accordance with the (EU) Market Abuse Regulation (MAR) and other disclosure requirements as required by Nasdaq Stockholm.